YOUR ENGLISH SUCCESS TODAY

 WHAT IS IMPORTANT IN A JOB?

 New technologies change the way we work.
-Employers want to know that you are able to pick up new tasks and that you don't get frustrated when something goes wrong.
-You need to have sufficient knowledge and background to do your job.
-You should know how much work you can take on and how much time you need in order to complete a task.
+Employers want to know that you can pick up new tasks and that you don't get frustrated when something goes wrong.
+You need sufficient knowledge and background suitable for the job you do.
+You should know how much work you can take on and how much time you need to complete a task.

 Teamwork is one of the main requirements when applying for a job.
 In other words, are you able to work effectively with others?
 You need to be able to collaborate with your colleagues and support each other.
-You and your team need to remember that you have a common goal to achieve, which means that you should be able to split up work.
+You and your team need to remember that you all work towards a common goal, which means you should be able to split up the work.

-Employees also need to be able to work alone and resolve problems when they come up.
-Problem-solving is an essential skill in the workplace and this can make a huge difference to your career.
-The problems you face at work can be simple or more complex.
-So, being able to come up with effective solutions is really important.
-While robots can take over more repetitive tasks, people have to deal with the real problem and what causes it.
+Employees also need to be able to work independently and resolve any problems as they come up.
+Problem-solving is an essential skill in the workplace, and this can make a significant difference in your career.
+The issues you face at work can be simple or more complex.
+So, being able to come up with solutions is key.
+While robots can take over more repetitive tasks, people still have to deal with real problems and their causes.

 Regardless of what your job is, you can always pick up new skills.
 It might take a while to figure out whether you actually enjoy your current job or not.
 You can experience multiple work environments and learn a lot of practical skills that will help you in the future when thinking about a career change.